jaredwassermanCPRF/Assignment1/README.md

 1. What is a compiler?
 Explain thoroughly and in your own words.

 2. Are the following errors compile time errors or runtime errors?
+Why?
 Explain the difference.

     a.
     ```